jameshenegan/family-feud-buzzer/readme.md

   The interface displays instructions and a clear prompt indicating how each player can buzz in.
 When a winner is declared, the winning message and indicators appear.
 - **Visual Indicators:**
   Each player has a colored bar representing their side of the screen (red for Player 1 and blue for Player 2).
 The winning player's bar will flash in time with the beeps.
-- **Company Branding and Easter Egg:**
+- **Easter Egg:**
-  Company branding (e.g., "Southern Farm Bureau Life Insurance Company") is displayed at the bottom of the screen.
   The word "Friends" includes a tooltip; when hovered over, a small tooltip appears stating "Joe is not your friend."

 ## How to Run